priyansh19/learn-Python/Readme.md

  * Python is very slow when written badly.
  * Translate C code into Python is often bad idea.
  * Pythonic solution sometimes result in drastic performance improvement.
- * Utilize librarie's capabilities more than you skill.
+ * Utilise libraries capabilities more than you skill.

 ### How to get started?
- This tutorial is written in Python version 3.
+ This tutorial is written in Python version 3.7.x and uses [Jupyter Notebook](https://jupyter.org/) for implementation.
 I recommend installing Anaconda distribution, which already includes most of the libraries that are required for this tutorials.

  **Installation:**
   1. Download [Anaconda](https://www.anaconda.com/download/) installer.
-  2. Execute and complete the installer.
+  2. Execute installer and complete the installation.
   3. Open [Anaconda Command Prompt]( ) and execute the code.
   ```sh
     $ source activate base
     $ jupyter notebook
   ```

-**Get Code:**
+**Get Notebook:**
  1. Create a [Github](https://github.com/join) account if you don't already have one.
  2. [Fork](https://help.github.com/articles/fork-a-repo/) the [learn-Python](https://github.com/llabhishekll/learn-Python) repository to your Github account.
  3. [Clone the forked repository](https://help.github.com/articles/cloning-a-repository/) on your local machine.